kluskaj/Organic/Manual.md

 * Directories:
   * **data_Dir** :  `< os.path.expandvars('${VSC_DATA}/CNN/grid_large_disks_unifCosi/[*/Image*NOSTAR.fits') Direcories at which the images(fits format) are located >`
   * **save_dir** :  #directory where the trained networks are stored `<os.path.join(os.getcwd(), 'saved_models')>` is used to store the networks in a folder named ##saved_models##

-loadFromCube = True #if true loads data from a single Fits cube, if false searches a given directory
+  * **loadFromCube** Bollean, if true loads data from a single Fits cube, if false searches a given directory

+* Networks
+  * In this section the architecture of the generator and discriminator networks are defined.
+The example networks given in the file can be addapted for different image and inputnoise sizes using the parameters listed under section ##Network parameters##.
+In order to understand the networks defined here, or to implement your own neural network architectures, see the [Keras documentation](https://keras.io/api/)